 It can be tricky to talk about the Mexican pantry, given the profound diversity of Mexican food itself.
 The foods of Mexico are fiercely regional and distinct, from the fresh clams and varied seafood dishes of Baja California to the Mayan-, Dutch-, and Caribbean-influenced flavors of the Yucatán.

 Broadly speaking, we can say that a well-prepared traditional Mexican dish captures heat, salt, acidity, and smoke.
-Many classic preparations call for nuts and seeds as thickeners in place of flour, and chili powders are often eschewed in favor of whole fresh or dried chilies.
-Depending on the recipe, chilies are boiled, fried, toasted, roasted, or simply hydrated and blended into sauces.
-And finally, because Mexico is such a fertile territory for agriculture, freshness is paramount in making good food: Herbs, fruit, chilies, and citrus dazzle on their own, without needing much else.
+Many classic preparations call for nuts and seeds as thickeners in place of flour, and chile powders are often eschewed in favor of whole fresh or dried chiles.
+Depending on the recipe, chiles are boiled, fried, toasted, roasted, or simply hydrated and blended into sauces.
+And finally, because Mexico is such a fertile territory for agriculture, freshness is paramount in making good food: Herbs, fruit, chiles, and citrus dazzle on their own, without needing much else.

 Even after attending cooking school in Mexico City, living there for years, and writing a Mexican cookbook, Eat Mexico, I'll be the first one to admit that I'm still learning about this astonishingly multifaceted cuisine.
 I spoke with several experts to put together this list of essential pantry ingredients, and together we settled on the core shelf-stable items you'll need to get started making great Mexican food at home (though fresh ingredients are also featured in the video above!)—all available in the States, as long as you're willing to look around a bit or place a few orders online.
 Let's take a look.

 In Mexico, tortillas are what completes a meal; in some communities, they are the meal.
 They are utensil, wrapper, and edible plate.